NedaABD/Lossless-Compression-of-LLM-Weights/README.md

 ### LSTM Model Integration
 - Two-layer LSTM implemented in PyTorch
-- Embedding layer + stacked LSTM layers
+- Embedding layer followed by stacked LSTM layers
 - LogSoftmax output for probability prediction
-- Online training using `NLLLoss` and Adam optimizer
+- Online training using NLLLoss and Adam optimizer
 - BF16 precision used to reduce memory overhead
-- Shared LSTM per layer or per layer-pair
+- One shared LSTM per layer or per layer-pair

 ---